 (b) the requested information or a representative sample of the requested information;

 (c) a list of all possible exceptions the institution believes may apply.

-(a) If the Office of General Counsel deems it necessary to submit to the Attorney General a representative sample of the information being withheld, the representative sample should include:
+(a) When submitting to the Attorney General a representative sample of the information being withheld, the representative sample should include: